odin-striver/website/content/nginx/dummies-guide-to-setting-up-nginx.rst

 My server is a Linode VPS.
 I use their smallest plan because I can't peg the resources it offers.

 My advertisement...
-In the past I've used Linode as my VPS provider of choice but I've found that they're really nothing special and a bit overpriced.
 My VPS provider of choice has become `Linode`_.
-It's more than powerful enough for running this blog, multiple irssi sessions, and my development environment.
+The smallest option is more than powerful enough for running this blog, multiple irssi sessions, and my development environment.
+If you use my referral link and remain an active customer, I get a small bonus.
-If you use the link provided you will notice it has my referral code.
-I get a little gift from them, you get it too if you sign up and someone uses your referral code.
-When I say excellent support- I mean it.
-I accidentally deleted my virtual disk, and these guys grabbed it from the grave for me.
-I screwed up with recreating a node, these guys spent hours repairing my mistake.

-Note: A recent change in `Linode`_ means you get a $10 credit for signing up with my referral code.
-Use it for free.
-If you like it, I get credits.
-If you don't, you're out nothing. :)

 Attachments: